build-on-aws/content/posts/A-gentle-Intro-to-Transformer-and-GenAI/A Gentle Introduction to Transformer Architecture and Relevance to Generative AI.md

 #### 3. Parameter-Efficient Fine Tuning (PEFT)

 As the models getting larger and larger, fine Tuning on all parameters becomes challenging on consumer hardware.
-Besides, storing and running inference with large fine-tuned model (similar size as the pre-trained LLM) are also expensive.
+Besides, storing and inferencing with large fine-tuned model (similar size as the pre-trained LLM) are also expensive.
-This is where **Parameter-Efficient Finetuning (PEFT)** comes in.
+**Parameter-Efficient Finetuning (PEFT)** can help to address these challenges.

 PEFT is running on pre-trained LLM with all/majority of their parameters frozen, while fine tuning a smaller number of extra/unfrozen (***e.g. 1%***) parameters.
 In this way, it significantly reduces the resource consumption during training.
-And also results in a much **smaller fine-tuned model** of comparable performance with full fine-tuning model.
+And also results in a much **smaller fine-tuned model** of comparable performance with fully fine-tuned model.
 The training and inference with PEFT may allow the model to fit in a single GPU.

-[LoRA](https://arxiv.org/pdf/2106.09685.pdf)(low-rank adaptation) is one of the PEFT techniques.
+[LoRA](https://arxiv.org/pdf/2106.09685.pdf) (low-rank adaptation) is one of the PEFT techniques.
 This approach freezes the pre-trained model parameters, and limit trainable parameters of each individual layer of the model (***Transformer architecture***).
 In this way "it greatly reducing the number of trainable parameters".
 Hens, reduce the training time.

 So benefit of PEFT: